 To apply to Hope, please submit the following items:

 - Complete the Hope College Application or Common Application

-- Official final high school transcript (submitted by your high school)
+- Official final high school transcript (submitted by your high school or through Parchment)

 Scholarships and Financial Aid